Table of Contents[Hide][Click to Show]

 If you have been a Wellness Mama reader for very long then you know my story and how it took me over seven years and eight doctors to finally figure out I had Hashimoto’s and start to find answers.
 I know firsthand how difficult it can be to get testing, even when you think you might know what is wrong.

 That’s why I’m excited about emerging research and innovative new companies that are working to bring comprehensive testing to our homes.
 The best part?
 No doctor or blood test required!

 Personalized Medicine: The Future of Health?

-If you heard the recent 100th episode of The Healthy Moms Podcast, you know that I strongly feel that there is not a single perfect diet that works for everyone or a supplement that will fix all your problems.
+If you heard the recent 100th episode of The Wellness Mama Podcast, you know that I strongly feel that there is not a single perfect diet that works for everyone or a supplement that will fix all your problems.
 We all need sleep and community and sunshine, but the rest is very personalized based upon each individual’s needs.

 What works wonderfully for one person may make someone else feel worse.
 I feel great when I take a lot of magnesium.
 Some people experience low blood pressure from taking it.
 I don’t feel good if I eat a lot of carbs.
 Some people feel amazing on a relatively high carb diet.